top of page

 Red rice payasam (Kuruvai arisi payasam)

 One of the joys of travelling for me is about learning about local ingredients.
-I learned about Wayanad Thondi red rice when I visited recently and am in love with it.
+I learned about Wayanad Thondi red rice when I visited recently, and I am in love with it.
 This rice is a rare varietal that is making a comeback.
-The grain is small and very glutenous, However, it packs a lovely subtle flavour.
+The grain is small and very glutenous, But it packs a lovely, subtle flavour.
 The rice is usually parboiled, which means that the rice is initially cooked within its husk, a process allowing the nutrients in the bran to penetrate the starchy seed, making the rice very healthy.
 Also, the rice has a 30-40 per cent bran content, adding a lovely colour and nutrition.

-Some amazing companies like BioBasics are reviving ancient grains by working directly with the farmers to grow these lost varieties of rice, wheat and millet.
-These organic growers are finding new markets online and penetrating restaurants and working with famous chefs to get their products recognized and part of our everyday menus.
+Some amazing companies, like BioBasics, are reviving ancient grains by working directly with farmers to grow these lost varieties of rice, wheat, and millet.
+These organic growers are finding new markets online, penetrating restaurants, and working with famous chefs to get their products recognized and part of our everyday menus.
 You can buy all these fabulous grains online here.

 1 cup red rice, preferably Wayanad Thoni red rice